ava-labs/core-mobile/docs/patches.md

 ### rn-dominant-color+1.7.2.patch

 Android implementation of `getColorFromURL` will crash when facing urls with `ipfs://` scheme/protocol.
 The patch allows the method to fail without crashing.

+### pino+7.11.0.patch

+Calling pino({ level: 'error' }) will throw an error `Cannot assign to read only property 'error' of object`.
+The patch just replaces Object.create with Object.assign.
+Pino is the logger of Wallet Connect V2.